Reviews You Can Rely On

 Credit: Jason Wanlass

-If you like the idea of using the same fuel canisters for nighttime illumination as you use for your backpacking stove, the Primus Micron will only add 5.4 ounces to your setup or a mere 4 ounces if you ditch the case.
+If you like the idea of using the same fuel canisters for nighttime illumination as you use for your backpacking stove, the Primus Micron will only add 5.4 ounces to your setup (or a mere 4 ounces if you ditch the case).

 Weighing the Micron with its case (left) and without (right).
 It's quite lightweight either way.

-The lightweights we would take a bit deeper into the backcountry include the Ledlenser ML6 and the Black Diamond Apollo.
-Also worth considering are the Black Diamond Zip or BioLite PowerLite Mini, both of which fit easily into almost any pocket and are competitively lightweight.
-Two other excellent lightweight options are the Goal Zero Crush Light and its colorful cousin, the Goal Zero Crush Light Chroma.
-Both are collapsible and don't take up a lot of pack space.
+The lightweights we would take a bit deeper into the backcountry include the Black Diamond Moji R+, BioLite AlpenGlow Mini, Ledlenser ML6 and the Black Diamond Apollo.
+Also worth considering is the BioLite PowerLite Mini, which fits easily into almost any pocket and is competitively lightweight.

 Conclusion